May 19, 2026

 A Minute to Think: Leading with Less in a Season of More

 In August 2025, I attended the Global Leadership Summit and heard Juliet Funt speak about what she calls “leadership gluttony.”
 Although I had never heard of Funt before, her session became my favourite of the entire event.
 I have since listened to Juliet Funt’s book, A Minute to Think.
 Her GLS talk focused on one chapter of that book, Chapter 5, titled “The Simplification Questions: Reclaiming the Best by Removing the Rest.“ Funt’s message struck a chord—especially as I think of what is next for SEND International.
 We’ve recently experienced a leadership transition in several key roles, and new leaders bring fresh energy and ideas.
 While these new directions inspire hope, Funt urges us to pause and ask: What can we remove from the old to make space for the new?
 Her book calls us to reclaim space in our lives, ministries, and leadership.
-It’s not a plea… Read the whole post
+It’s not a… Read the whole post

 Leadership